A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Positivity Certification: The LipVor Algorithm

-Any such $L$ verifying Eq. \eqref{eq:Lip} is called a Lipschitz constant of the function and the smallest constant is the (best) Lipschitz constant. \end{definition} Although Lipschitzianity of $f$ might seem at first as a strong condition to be assumed, it's worth noting that if a function $f$ is continuously differentiable in a compact domain $(f \in C^1(\Omega))$, then $f$ is Lipschitz continuous.
+where $\|x-y\|$ refers to the $L^2$ norm \footnote{As we will later explain, in this paper, we will only use the $L^2$ norm unless stated otherwise.
+Therefore, although the notation $\| \cdot \|_2$ will not be explicitly used, every norm considered will be the $L^2$ norm.}.
+Any such $L$ verifying Eq. \eqref{eq:Lip} is called a Lipschitz constant of the function and the smallest constant is the (best) Lipschitz constant. \end{definition} Although Lipschitzianity of $f$ might seem at first as a strong condition to be assumed, it is worth noting that if a function $f$ is continuously differentiable in a compact domain $(f \in C^1(\Omega))$, then $f$ is Lipschitz continuous.
 Moreover, in a compact convex set $\Omega_C$, the Lipschitz constant of a function $f\in C^1(\Omega_C)$ is the maximum norm of its gradient (Theorem 3.1.6 \cite[Rademacher]{Federer1996GeometricTheory}).

-As mentioned before, using the Lipschitzianity of a function it will be possible to determine a neighborhood in which the positivity is certified.
-Therefore, for each positively evaluated point $x \in \Omega$, it can be determined an open ball $B(x,\delta) = \{p \in \Omega \mid \norm{x-p} < \delta\}$, centered at the point $x$ with a specific radius $\delta$, where the constraint is also fulfilled.
+As mentioned before, using the Lipschitzianity of a function it is possible to determine a neighborhood in which the positivity is certified.
+Therefore, for each positively evaluated point $x \in \Omega$, we can determine an open ball $B(x,\delta) = \{p \in \Omega \mid \norm{x-p} < \delta\}$, centered at the point $x$ with a specific radius $\delta$, where the constraint is also fulfilled.